cepdnaclk/Real-Time-Data-processing-and-AI-for-Distributed-IoT/docs/README.md

 usage of the operation and if the above equation satisfies then we offload the computation to the upper layers.

+#### Federated Learning

+The main advantage of the Federated learning is, it helps to train a model while preserving the privacy of the model data.
+In here  model is train though model aggregation other than data aggression by keeping the local data private (within the local device )
+Since all the data is collected from an edge device, this is a better approach for doing computer vision tasks.
+Because all the annotations are done on the edge devices but the model parameters are aggregated in a central cloud server.
+This method ensures the privacy of the users.
+Once the model parameters are aggregated, then the global model is pushed to the user’s devices.
+So there is low latency in the predictions.
+As this is going to be a collaborative training process, the model gets smarter over time.

 ## Experiment Setup and Implementation
 #### Prototype